このページの本文へ

 <Audit & Supervisory Board member>

 Having a high level of expertise and extensive experience in fields such as business management, finance, accounting, and internal control.
-At least one outside Audit & Supervisory Board member shall fulfill the independence criteria that are separately determined by the Board of Directors.
+At least two outside Audit & Supervisory Board member shall fulfill the independence criteria that are separately determined by the Board of Directors.

 <Vice president or higher-ranked executive officer>